dave-cheever/Conforme-V2/README.md

 - Go to the **Review + create** tab
 - Read it carefully and make sure everything is correct, then click on the **Create** button

+Now lets create a collection.

+- Open **Data Explorer**
+- Select **New database** from the top menu
+- Enter database name (same as account name)
+- Make sure that **Provision throughput** option is checked
+- Select **Autoscale**
+- Set **Database Max RU/s** to 4000
+- Press **OK** at the bottom

 After the first app run all the collections will be created in the database.

 ### Collections indexes

 You need to add some indexes to the database to allow collections to be sorted by these indexes.
 When you run the app, collections should be created.
 To add an index, open the database in Data Explorer, select the collection and get to 'Settings', then switch to 'Indexing Policy' tab.
-Under 'Current index(es)' in new row paste the field name in 'Definition' column and select 'Single Field' in 'Type' column.
+Under 'Current index(es)' in new row paste '$** in 'Definition' column and select 'Wildcard' in 'Type' column.
 Press 'Save' button at the top bar.
-Add the following indexes:
+Add the wildcard index in the following collections:

-In complianceItems collection:

-- metatags.addedAt

-In auditLogs collection:
+- auditLogs
+- audits

-- metatags.addedAt
+- trackerItems

 ### Your organization